jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Snyk-AI-Generated-Code-Security-Report-2023.md

 There is an obvious contradiction between developer perception that AI coding suggestions are secure and overwhelming research that this is often not the case.
-The tension is underscored by seemingly contradictory responses found in this survey; most respondents (including security practitioners) believe AI code suggestions are secure while also simultaneously admitting that insecure AI code suggestions are common.This is a perception and education problem, caused by groupthink, driven by the principle of social proof and humans inherent trust in seemingly authoritative systems.
+The tension is underscored by seemingly contradictory responses found in this survey; most respondents (including security practitioners) believe AI code suggestions are secure while also simultaneously admitting that insecure AI code suggestions are common.

+This is a perception and education problem, caused by groupthink, driven by the principle of social proof and humans’ inherent trust in seemingly authoritative systems.
 Because the unfounded belief that AI coding tools are highly accurate and less fallible than humans is circulating, it has become accepted as fact by many.
 The antidote to this dangerous false perception is for organizations to double down on educating their teams about the technology they adopt, while securing their AI\-generated code with industry\-approved security tools that have an established history in security.
 To Fix the AI Infallibility Bias,
 Educate and Automate Security
 AI Code, Security, and Trust:  Organizations Must Change Their Approach 10
 CONCLUSION
 20\.5% Struggling